likesalmon/modular-mean/README.md

     npm install
     gulp build // builds the client project in the /public directory npm start
-    gulp dev // starts a series of watchers and test runners for client and api code gulp protractor // runs protractor tests once and exists
+    gulp dev // starts a watchers and test runners for api unit tests, client unit and e2e tests